 Agricom invests in a wide range of trial activities to ensure it understands its products inside out.
 This enables our team to confidently place our products into a range of farm systems and feed rotations for the betterment of most farm businesses.
-Trial systems are run to a very high standard; they are fully replicated and measured trials which provide reliable outcomes and accurate messaging.
-Agricom has six Agronomists planning and implementing a range of research activities, supported by two Forage Systems Specialists, an Extension Manager and a Product Development Manager to round out Agricom's technical R&D group.
+Trial systems are run to a very high standard; they are often fully replicated and measured trials which provide reliable outcomes and accurate messaging.
+Agricom has six Agronomists planning and implementing a range of research activities, supported by one Forage Systems Specialist, Agronomy Project Coordinator, Extension Manager and a Product Development Manager to round out Agricom's technical R&D group.